StratfordHS/Support/Teacher Instructions for GitHub Classroom and Replit.md

 * Check the repo.
 Usually the update worked.
 Check for the presence of the `.github` folder and the black "Work in Repl.it" button in the `README.md`.

 **GitHub is trying to install Repl.it, but it is already installed so you can't click the save button.**
 * On the page where you can't click the save button, scroll down to the "Danger Zone" and click "Uninstall Repl.it".
 * Go back to your repo and click the Work in Repl.it button.
 * Click what you need to to install Repl.it again.

 **Students click "Work on Repl.it" button, but when Repl.it loads there are no files or files are missing.**
 * Go back to their repo and click the button again.
 It may take a few tries, but it will work.

+**Students accept the assignment, but files are missing from the repository.**
+* Go to the repository settings and delete the repository.
+* Click on the assignment link again and re-accept the assignment.
+* Don't forget to click the "update" button.

 ### Help Forum ###